 Cons

 While only available for Apple devices, Apple Maps is a big player in the navigation and route planning market.
-Their free route planner offers excellent navigation, street views, and an aesthetically pleasing application.
+Although not as accurate as other options on this list like Google Maps, their free route planner offers excellent navigation, street views, and an aesthetically pleasing application.
 It’s also straightforward to use.

-One of the significant advantages of using Apple Maps is its interface.
+One of the significant advantages of using Apple Maps compared to Google Maps is its interface.
 Apple takes great pride in creating apps and devices that are simple to use and always work.
 Their router planner is no exception.
-Apple Maps is one of the easiest-to-use route planning applications.
+Apple Maps is one of the easiest-to-use route-planning applications.

 Unfortunately, if you have to make several stops, Apple Maps might not be for you.
 Currently, the app only allows for two waypoints.
 This means you need to replan the route often.
 While possible, this can make a multi-stop day difficult and could mean more driving.